|9.0||None, but enhanced security is introduced which restricts cross domain communications when enabled.|

 Set the location of referenced files (if any).

-9.x products change the default behavior with 9.5.1 because the dynamic nature of 3D provides the potential for it to be subject to security vulnerabilities.
-Several new changes have been implemented:
+The DC Oct.
+13, 2015, 10.1.16, 11.0.13 releases change the default product behavior because the dynamic nature of 3D provides the potential for it to be subject to security vulnerabilities.
+Several changes have been implemented:

 3D is disabled by default.